ungive/mediaremote-adapter/README.md

 You can find things to work on in the list of TODOs below, in open issues and in the TODO and FIXME comments in the project's source files.

+I do not primarily develop for Mac, so if you see any bad practices in my Objective-C code, please do not hesitate to point them out.

 ### TODOs